Visakhapatnam: Civic utilities

 The Andhra Pradesh Eastern Power Distribution Company Limited (APEPDCL) supplies power to the city of Visakhapatnam.
 The fire services in the city is carried out by the state fire department, the Andhra Pradesh State Disaster Response and Fire Department, Eastern region (AP Fire).

-The city water supply is essentially stored in the three service reservoirs – Town Service Reservoir, Dwarakanagar; High Level Service Reservoir, T.B.
+The city water supply is essentially stored in the three service reservoirs – Town Service Reservoir, Dwarakanagar; High-Level Service Reservoir, T.B.
 Road, Uplands and Circuit House Reservoir, Waltair Uplands.
 The city is divided into 14 blocks according to contours and each block is served by separate reservoirs.
-There are 35 reservoirs serving the different segments of the system.
+35 reservoirs are serving the different segments of the system.
 Domestic water supply is mainly through public taps and house service connections.